-The Calcium Lie: How Women Should Protect Their Bodies
+Calcium: How Women Should Protect Their Bodies

+Many of us have been led to believe a piece of conventional “wisdom” that is taking a significant toll on our health—especially women and children.
 The conventional wisdom, more accurately described as ignorance, is that we need an abundance of prescription drugs and vitamin supplements, including calcium, to have strong bones and overall good health.

-Consuming too much calcium—through food sources or by taking supplements—sets us up for an array of negative health consequences including obesity, type 2 diabetes, type 2 hypothyroidism, hypertension, depression, problem pregnancies, dementia, heart disease, kidney stones, gallstones, and more.
+Consuming too much calcium—through food sources or by taking supplements—sets us up for an array of negative health consequences, including obesity, type 2 diabetes, type 2 hypothyroidism, hypertension, depression, problem pregnancies, dementia, heart disease, kidney stones, gallstones, and more.

 Mineral deficiencies are at the root of a host of health problems, and using flavor-of-the-month drugs or vitamins compounds the problem.
 These mineral deficiencies especially affect women, children, and women who are experiencing menopause.
 If you suffer from a mineral deficiency, read on to learn how to balance your health.